 Itinerary: September is a fine time for birding in Peru.
 Austral migrants are still present, but getting ready to head south for the summer breeding season, and boreal migrants are already showing up to spend the northern winter.
 September is well into the Amazonian dry season, so rain-outs will be unlikely, and all-day rains will probably be non-existent.

-Our trial itinerary will include some coastal desert and pelagic birding out of the city of Lima, a search for outlying Andean ridge and mid-elevation specialties near Tarapoto and Moyobomba in northern Peru, and river island, white-sand, and south-of-the Amazon species in Iquitos.
+Our itinerary will include some coastal desert and pelagic birding out of the city of Lima, a search for outlying Andean ridge and mid-elevation specialties near Tarapoto and Moyobomba in northern Peru, and river island, white-sand, and south-of-the Amazon species in Iquitos.
 To wrap up the trip we will do a southern Peru transect from the rainforest lowlands of Puerto Maldonado up to snow-line in the Andes.
 This latter route is infrequently birded, and is certain to turn up a number of surprises.

 The trip will wrap up in the Incan capitol of Cusco, and if participants wish, we can add in an excursion to Machu Picchu (itself a great birding, as well as archeological destination).